 03) Expensive Production

 Initially, some of the executives at Paramount Pictures loved the idea of a “puppet” movie.
 Everyone assumed that a puppet film would be a low-budget project.
 It wasn’t.
-Between the scale, animatronics and elaborate sets, Team America cost $32 million to make.
+Between the scale, animatronics, and elaborate sets, Team America cost $32 million to make.
 It’s the most expensive puppet movie ever made.
 Despite its production costs, the film was still profitable and made $50 million worldwide.
-Even so, executives at Paramount may not have an appetite for another big-budget R-rated puppet movie.
+Even so, executives at Paramount may not have an appetite for another big-budget R-rated puppet movie, including a Team America 2.

 04) Struggle With The MPAA